 Yes, you read that right!
 This is one of IVHQ’s longest-running programs and by far the cheapest volunteer abroad program for one week trips.
 Because you’re based in the city, everything you need is on your doorstep.
 The city is a hive of activity with local markets and culture for days.

 One trick for saving money on food is to avoid the touristy eateries, opt for the road less traveled and eat at the authentic neighbourhood restaurants.
 Just walk a couple of blocks from the central streets - the food is just as nice and much cheaper!
 There’s some great, free museums to check out and the clifftop ocean views from Miraflores are iconic.
 Volunteers in Lima generally budget around $50 a week for spending money.

 I thoroughly enjoyed my experience with IVHQ.
-I’m not someone who travels often, so IVHQ meet that desire and it’s low risk.
+I’m not someone who travels often, so IVHQ met that desire and it’s low risk.
 You don’t feel the dangers and anxiety of travelling “alone”, because you’re never really alone.
 There’s an amazing team that is there ready to support you and like minded volunteers waiting to meet you and lend a helping hand.
 You’ll make a lasting impact and the experience will have a lasting impact on you.
 I’m so glad I made the decision to do this.
 Darien Willis, IVHQ volunteer in Peru - Lima

-So there it is - eight of the cheapest and best value for money volunteer programs you’ll find.
+So there it is - ten of the cheapest and best value for money volunteer programs you’ll find.
 If you’re not sure if any of these are for you, IVHQ has plenty more affordable, high quality programs that only just miss out on this list.